-Handy, formerly known as Handybook, was founded in 2011 as a practical solution to an age-old problem: finding trusted, effective professionals for common household services.
+Handy, formerly known as Handybook, was founded in 2012 as a practical solution to an age-old problem: finding top-rated, effective professionals for common household services.
 Oisin Hanrahan was a 19-year old college student in Ireland when he decided to become a real estate developer in Eastern Europe.
 After scouring various cities on weekend breaks from Trinity College in Dublin, Hanrahan started buying and renovating apartments in Budapest.
 While renovating a series of apartments around the city, Oisin found it difficult to find quality handymen he could trust to get the job done.
 There was no easy way.
 A few years later, while attending Harvard Business School, Oisin and classmate, Umang Dua, realized the same was true in the U.S. They developed Handy to fill that void, with the goal of building the easiest, most convenient way for busy people everywhere to book household services.

 Oisin Hanrahan is the Co-Founder and CEO of Handy.
 Prior to founding Handy, Oisin founded MiCandidate, a service that provided real time political content to media companies in 25 European countries.
 He also founded Clearwater Group, a real estate development business in Budapest, Hungary.
 In 2009, Oisin co-founded The Undergraduate Awards, a foundation that supports and celebrates outstanding undergraduate students globally.

 Umang Dua is the Co-Founder and COO of Handy.
 Prior to founding Handy, Umang founded College Connect, an online platform in India that connected aspiring college students with enrolled students around the world.
 Earlier, Umang was a Business Analyst at McKinsey & Company.
 Umang earned a Bachelor of Arts degree in Economics and Political Science from Amherst College.

 Thank you to the many people who helped Handy get started.